HandyOSS/HandyBrowser/README.md

   - Custom "HNS Lock" that changes color between White [HNS]/Dark Grey[DNS]/Green [DNSSEC+HNS] to notate how you're connecting over DNS.
   - Video playback support, enjoy YouTube and Netflix.
   - Donate modal for the HandyBrowser team.
+  - Use the HandyBrowser Docker container as a proxy for your mainstream browser to resolve Handshake Names.
+After starting HandyBrowser, set your mainstream browser proxy to ```localhost:5301```

 ### HandyBrowser TODOs